a few of our favorite posts

 Cut the wire with a wire cutter and wrap the remaining wire end.

 Meanwhile, make an assortment of approximately 32 pom poms in your chosen color palette!
 Leave the embroidery floss hanging so that you can tie your pom poms onto the wreath.
 For my pom poms, I mixed and matched color combinations to create a variety of solid, sprinkled and speckled pom poms.
-You can learn how to make all these and more patterned pom poms and more in our online course How to Master Pom Poms & Tassels!
+You can learn how to make pom poms here all these and how to create patterns in your pom poms here!

 Tie your pom poms tightly onto the peace sign.
 I used the surgical knot method we use to tie poms, which helped tie the poms securely to the peace sign.